RHFieldProductManagement/baremetal-ipi-lab/04-deploying-cluster.md

-# **Create OpenShift Cluster**
+# **Creating an OpenShift Cluster**

 In the previous lab we configured a disconnected registry and httpd cache for RHCOS images.
 This will allow us to test our disconnected OpenShift deploy in this section of the lab.
 But before we begin lets look at a few parts of the install-config.yaml configuration file.
-If we can out the file we can see there are various sections and attributes:
+In the file we can see there some interesting sections and attributes which we call out with the "**<===**" notation below:

 ~~~bash
 [lab-user@provision scripts]$ cat install-config.yaml